Klipper3d/klipper/docs/Config_Reference.md

 #adaptive_margin:
 #   An optional margin (in mm) to be added around the bed area used by
 #   the defined print objects when generating an adaptive mesh.
+#scan_overshoot:
+#  The maximum amount of travel (in mm) available outside of the mesh.
+#  For rectangular beds this applies to travel on the X axis, and for round beds
+#  it applies to the entire radius.
+The tool must be able to travel the amount
+#  specified outside of the mesh.
+This value is used to optimize the travel
+#  path when performing a "rapid scan".
+The minimum value that may be specified
+#  is 1.
+The default is no overshoot.
 ```

 ### [bed_tilt]